Frequently Asked Questions

 What are the divisions?

 The junior division includes students up to 14 years old; though there is no bottom cut-off, most participants are at least 10.
 The senior division is for students 15 and older.
-To ensure consistent divisions all season long, any student who turns 15 by July 1, 2016 will be considered a senior division student.
-A new primary division is also in the works and was successfully piloted last season in Dubai.
+To ensure consistent divisions throughout the 2016 season, any student who turns 15 by July 1, 2016 will be considered a senior division student.
+Primary events are also held in select countries for students 11 and younger only.

 My team qualified for the Global Round or the Tournament of Champions, but one of my teammates can’t make it.
 What do I do?

 Qualified teams may substitute one member each with a new unqualified participant.
-Qualified teams may also merge with other qualified teams.
+Qualified teams may also merge with other qualified teams to ensure they meet the minimum requirement of two qualified team members on a team.

 Do teams need coaches or teachers-in-charge?